LewisT543/OpenWeatherAPI-TestingFramework/README.md

 ![VariableDeclaration.png](Images%20For%20ReadMe/VariableDeclaration.png)

-The connection and parameters need to be instantiated so that they are ready to use.
+The Parameters need to be instantiated so that they are ready to use.

 ![BeforeAll.png](Images%20For%20ReadMe/BeforeAll.png)